Summer Courses Enrollment Instructions and Materials

 Madison, WI 53703

-3. If obtaining UW-Madison credit, complete University of Wisconsin International Academic Programs enrollment requirements
+3. Complete University of Wisconsin International Academic Programs enrollment requirements

 4. Check that your Passport is valid, or apply for one immediately.